-We'll hold the device for you at our front desk for a limited time, so be sure to pick up your requested laptop or iPad before the library closes the following day.
-(You may also visit the library's front desk to request a loan in person.)
+We'll hold the device for you for a limited time, so be sure to pick up your requested laptop or iPad within 24 hours of placing your request.
 Please note that we'll ask you to sign a Technology Borrowing Agreement when you borrow a device for the first time.

 Our laptops are configured in such a way that they work only on campus.
-If you're learning or teaching remotely this fall, please continue to contact ITS with any technology questions or needs.
+If you're learning or teaching remotely, please continue to contact ITS with any technology questions or needs.

 Scanning Requests for Print Journal Articles